jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 But perhaps problems with multiple users accessing the same data may also be solved by casting events when data changes, and being able to reject a change when busy with data.
 I’m not sure yet if that can offer any improvement to the locking scheme, but these issues might be covered in the article *Events*.

 Each user has his own undo history, so that he can undo the steps he took.
 But if somebody else changes the same data, the first user’s change can’t be undone anymore.
 So the option to undo the change falls away.
 A solution for that needs to be found.
 Perhaps it’s just that: the option to undo the change falls away.
-The user must be notified about the change, though, and may be able to reject the change.
+The user might be notified about the change, though, and may be able to reject the change.
 These problems need to be discussed in the article *Undo*.

 When people are working on exactly the same piece of data at the same time, it would only be practical if these people would actually be communicating about their changes in some form, I guess... but I’m not sure.

-I have a gut feeling that automatic execution order may solve concurrency issues mathematically, by determining which things can be executed in parallel, and which things must be executed serially, independent of the ‘earthly’ logic of the methods, but approaching it like a mathematical equation consisting of references to objects and procedure calls.
+I have a gut feeling that automatic execution order may solve concurrency issues mathematically, by determining which things can be executed in parallel, and which things might be executed serially, independent of the ‘earthly’ logic of the methods, but approaching it like a mathematical equation consisting of references to objects and procedure calls.
 Multiple methods interweave to become a single method.
 I'm just not sure yet how, but I just have a hunch here.
 Execution order is fixed in normal programming languages, because it is text, in which an order is an inevitable fact, that you cannot go around.
 A diagram however does not have a specific order, so the execution order may be determined based on the correlation between individual elements.
 Perhaps this can prevent locking and waiting, and just make a single sequence out of two methods instead of two sequences waiting on each other, and eventually giving up.

 Unfortunately it is not clear yet which of the concepts might best solve control of concurrent use.
 I would prefer a scheme where a programmer does not even need to consider the problems around concurrent use anymore.
 I might have to extend the explanations here after these specific concepts are better worked out.